 Kale does suffer from a few problems but don’t be put off as they’re easily controlled.
 Here are the common problems:

-- aphids, whitefly and mites – spray with eco-oil for easy control.
+- Greenhouse Whitefly – spray with eco-oil for easy control.
 There’s no withholding period so you can keep picking leaves even on the same day you spray.